You won’t change how you live by just reading a book or a website and nodding in agreement at what it says. You need to make this an active process.

-This process is about gaining wisdom.
-The goal is not to memorize the 12 steps as they are written here.
-It is to use these steps to develop your ability to bring a mindful quality to your life.
+The goal is to use these steps to develop your ability to bring a mindful quality to your life.
 Mindfulness is not a mysterious, mystical quality.
 It is just the opposite of mindlessness.
 It means you are engaged with what happens in your life.
 You are connected to your feelings, you reflect on what happens, and you learn from that.

-Reflecting on each step is not just a way to better understand the step.
+Reflecting on each step is not just a way to better understand what it says.
 It is a way to practice a reflective, mindful orientation toward felt experience.
-This is what you cultivate in order to be more present in your life, which means: You experience each situation with an ability to feel and think, to notice that there may be ways of reacting to it differently from your habitual knee-jerk reactions, and to grow from that experience.
+This is a quality that you cultivate to be more present in your life.
+That is, you experience each situation with an ability to feel and think.
+You notice that there are ways of reacting to it differently from your habitual knee-jerk reactions.
+You grow from that experience.

-It is good to be open to whatever may come up.
-It may also be helpful to prompt your curiosity by asking yourself a few questions, for instance:
+It is a good idea to prompt your curiosity by asking yourself a few questions, for instance:

 – If I close my eyes, and try to remember the gist of the step, what comes up?